nextcloud/contacts/README.md

 ## :hammer_and_wrench: Installation

 In your Nextcloud, simply navigate to "Apps", choose the category "Organization", find the Contacts app and enable it.
-Then open the Contacts app from the app menu.
+Then open the Contacts app from the app menu after you're done.

 ## :satellite: Support